BurendoUK/bad-community-toolkit/docs/Frameworks/scrum.md

 ## Areas of Focus

+* [Scrum Theory](/docs/Areas%20of%20Focus/Scrum/Scrum%20Theory) - The foundations of Scrum
 * [Scrum Values](/docs/Areas%20of%20Focus/Scrum/Scrum%20Values) - How we make sure that we are aligned to the goals and purpose of Agile and Scrum
-* [Scrum Roles](/docs/Areas%20of%20Focus/Scrum/Scrum%20Roles) - The team that will deliver solutions for our customers
+* [Scrum Team](/docs/Areas%20of%20Focus/Scrum/Scrum%20Team) - The team that will deliver solutions for our customers
+* [Scrum Events](/docs/Areas%20of%20Focus/Scrum/Scrum%20Events) - How we work as a team to deliver for our customers
 * [Scrum Artifacts](/docs/Areas%20of%20Focus/Scrum/Scrum%20Artifacts) - The tools (artifacts) we need in order to be transparent
-* [Scrum Events](/docs/Areas%20of%20Focus/Scrum/Scrum%20Events) - How we work as a team to deliver for our customers

 ## External Links